The Miz: WWE Champion (2010–2011)

-On July 18 at Money in the Bank, The Miz won Raw's Money in the Bank ladder match to win a contract for a WWE Championship match that he could utilize at any time.
-Over the next few weeks, The Miz made various, unsuccessful attempts at cashing in his Money in the Bank contract on the WWE Champion Sheamus.
-At SummerSlam on August 15, Miz began a rivalry with his NXT rookie Daniel Bryan, which resulted in a United States Championship match between the two at the Night of Champions event on September 19 which Miz lost.
-At Hell in a Cell on October 3, Miz failed to regain the championship in a triple threat match also including John Morrison.
-At Bragging Rights on October 24, Miz led Team Raw (which also included R-Truth, Morrison, Santino Marella, Sheamus, CM Punk and Ezekiel Jackson), but they were defeated by Team SmackDown.
+On July 18 at Money in the Bank, the Miz won Raw's Money in the Bank ladder match to win a contract for a WWE Championship match that he could utilize at any time.
+Over the next few weeks, the Miz made various, unsuccessful attempts at cashing in his Money in the Bank contract on the WWE Champion Sheamus.
+At SummerSlam on August 15, the Miz began a rivalry with his NXT rookie Daniel Bryan, which resulted in a United States Championship match between the two at the Night of Champions event on September 19, in which the Miz dropped the title to Bryan.
+At Hell in a Cell on October 3, the Miz failed to regain the championship in a triple threat submissions count anywhere match also including John Morrison.
+At Bragging Rights on October 24, the Miz led Team Raw (which also included R-Truth, Morrison, Santino Marella, Sheamus, CM Punk and Ezekiel Jackson), but they were defeated by Team SmackDown (Alberto Del Rio, Big Show, Edge, Jack Swagger, Kofi Kingston, Rey Mysterio and Tyler Reks).

-On the November 22 episode of Raw, he cashed in his Money in the Bank contract following a successful WWE Championship defense by Randy Orton against Wade Barrett to become the new WWE Champion.
-The following week, Miz made his first successful title defense, defeating Jerry "The King" Lawler in a Tables, Ladders and Chairs match after interference from Michael Cole.
+On the November 22 episode of Raw, the Miz cashed in his Money in the Bank contract following a successful WWE Championship defense by Randy Orton against Wade Barrett and defeated Orton to win his first WWE Championship.
+The following week, the Miz made his first successful title defense, defeating Jerry "The King" Lawler in a Tables, Ladders and Chairs match after interference from Michael Cole.
 He successfully defended the championship at the TLC: Tables, Ladders & Chairs pay-per-view on December 19 by defeating Orton in a tables match following interference from Alex Riley.
-Miz retained the championship against Orton again at Royal Rumble on January 30, 2011 (after interference from CM Punk) and Lawler on February 20 at Elimination Chamber.
-On the Raw after Elimination Chamber, The Miz and John Cena were paired together by the Anonymous Raw General Manager to challenge The Corre (Justin Gabriel and Heath Slater) for the WWE Tag Team Championship.
-The Miz and Cena were successful in winning the titles, but lost them back to Corre immediately afterward in a rematch after The Miz turned on Cena.
-This made their 9 minute reign the shortest in the championship's history.
-The following week, The Miz lost Riley as his apprentice after Cena defeated Riley in a steel cage match with the stipulation that if Cena won, Riley was fired from his job.
-However Riley would be re-hired in mid-March, this time as Miz's "Vice President of Corporate Communications".
-In the main event of WrestleMania XXVII on April 3, The Miz successfully defended the WWE Championship against Cena, following interference from The Rock, who then attacked Miz afterwards.
+The Miz retained the championship against John Morrison in a falls count anywhere match on the January 3, 2011 episode of Raw, Orton again at Royal Rumble on January 30, (after interference from CM Punk) and Lawler on February 20 at Elimination Chamber.
+On the Raw after Elimination Chamber, the Miz and John Cena were paired together by the Anonymous Raw General Manager to challenge The Corre (Justin Gabriel and Heath Slater) for the WWE Tag Team Championship.
+The Miz and Cena were successful in winning the titles, but lost them back to Corre immediately afterward in a rematch after the Miz turned on Cena.
+This made their 9-minute reign the shortest in the championship's history.
+The following week, the Miz lost Riley as his apprentice after Cena defeated Riley in a steel cage match with the stipulation that if Cena won, Riley was fired from his job.
+However, Riley was re-hired in mid-March, this time as the Miz's "Vice President of Corporate Communications".
+In the main event of WrestleMania XXVII on April 3, the Miz successfully defended the WWE Championship against Cena, following interference from the Rock, who then attacked the Miz afterwards.